Radon testing and levels information for Minnesota.

 - At or above 4.0 pCi/L, the EPA and MDH highly encourage fixing the home to reduce radon exposure

 This chart displays the number of unique properties tested for radon each year.
-This information is from eight private radon labs that voluntarily report their data to the Minnesota Department of Health.
-In 2018, there were 22,980 properties in Minnesota tested for radon.
+This information is from eight private radon labs that voluntarily report their data to the Minnesota Department of Health and radon tests reported from radon measurement professionals was added in 2019.
+In 2020, there were 38,176 properties in Minnesota tested for radon.

 Average radon levels rise and fall throughout the seasons due to home ventilation and heating.
 Radon levels tend to be higher in the winter, but can be high anytime of the year.
 It is important to test your home when possible, but be aware of the impact of the season on your radon test results.
 January is radon awareness month and is a good time to test.